ClaireMarchal/HiCRes/README.md

 #### Starting from fastq files

-`singularity exec --bind /Path/To/Your/Fastq/Folder:/home/input --bind /Path/To/The/Ouput/Folder:/home/output docker://marchalc/hicres -m raw -t 40 -e MboI -1 sample_R1.fastq -2 sample_R2.fastq -s hg38`
+`singularity run --bind /Path/To/Your/Fastq/Folder:/home/input --bind /Path/To/The/Ouput/Folder:/home/output docker://marchalc/hicres -m raw -t 40 -e MboI -1 sample_R1.fastq -2 sample_R2.fastq -s hg38`
 This command will run hicres on your library "sample", using human genome, MboI digestion and using 40 threads.
 It will look for your fastq files within /Path/To/Your/Fastq/Folder and will stock large temporary files and output the results within /Path/To/The/Ouput/Folder.

 Tip: You can start from a subsampled library (100M read pairs) for faster results.

 #### Starting from bam of valid interactions

-`singularity exec --bind /Path/To/Your/Files/Folder:/home/input --bind /Path/To/The/Ouput/Folder:/home/output docker://marchalc/hicres -m bam -t 40 -c your_genome.chrom.sizes -b your_valid_interactions.bam`
+`singularity run --bind /Path/To/Your/Files/Folder:/home/input --bind /Path/To/The/Ouput/Folder:/home/output docker://marchalc/hicres -m bam -t 40 -c your_genome.chrom.sizes -b your_valid_interactions.bam`

 This command will run hicres on bam file located in /Path/To/Your/Files/Folder and will look for the chrom.sizes file corresponding to the genome you used within /Path/To/Your/Files/Folder.
 It will use 40 threads and will stock large temporary files and output the results within /Path/To/The/Ouput/Folder.

 ## Usage

-`hicres -m [raw,bam] [options]`
+`hicres -m [raw,bam,bam_fast] [options]`

 Arguments: